davidoff

 What I Offer

-Meanwhile, if I am line editing or copyediting your manuscript, I will create a style sheet, which is a record of items pertaining to your writing style and other editorial decisions that are worthy of remark.
-If a style sheet has already been created for your manuscript, I’ll continue to add my observations to it.
+Meanwhile, if I'm line editing or copyediting your manuscript, I'll create a style sheet, which is a record of items pertaining to your writing style, key manuscript details (such as names, proper nouns, and places), and various editorial decisions whose reasoning I want to clarify.
+If a style sheet has already been created for your manuscript, I’ll continue to add my own observations to it.
 Overall, style sheets ensure stylistic consistency across a manuscript and also provide a space for the editor to draw the author’s attention to crucial items that need resolving or further consideration.

 An example of just one of several possible segments to be found on a style sheet.
 (Excerpt from the Chicago Manual of Style, 18th edition.)